 - Provide contact information.
 A separate contact information form is attached to the Business Name Registration form.
 This contact information won’t be filed for record or appear online, but it will be used to assist with processing your DBA name registration.

 - Don’t forget the filing fee.
 You can pay this fee by check or money order made out to the State of Alaska or by credit card.
 A credit card authorization form is attached to the Business Name Registration form if you’re filing by mail.

 - Check with your county and city where you do business to determine if they have any separate DBA name filing requirements at the local level.

 How do I manage ongoing DBA name compliance in Alaska?

 A registered Alaska DBA name is valid for five years.
 This means you’ll need to renew it every five years if you intend to continue operating under that name.
 It must be renewed between Oct.
 1 and Dec.
 31 of the year it’s set to expire.

 It’s easy enough to renew your DBA name registration.
 You just need to fill out the Renew Business Name Registration form.
-You’ll also need to pay the same $25 filing fee every five years.
+You’ll also need to pay a renewal fee every five years.